 "You said she was better!" he shouted, grabbing the doctor by the throat and lifting him to the wall.
 "Cured!
 I'll kill you!
 I'll kill you, you murderer!"

 The helpless doctor sputtered out an incoherent answer, his feet flailing wildly as they searched for solid ground.
 Overcome with emotion, Connor finally released the man, and fell to the floor in tears.
 Finally lifting himself up, he crawled to his wife's bed and laid down beside her, holding her frail body as his tears fell into her hair.

 "Sit still, will ya?"
 Tricks said irritably, her tongue clenched in between her teeth as she balanced a pair of scissors a half inch from Mush's hair.
 "Ya keep fidgetin' and ya gonna end up without an ear."

 "I'm tryin'!"
 Mush complained, straightening his back against the chair in an effort to sit still.
 "If it weren't so damn hot in here-"

 "Keep complainin' and I just won't cut the second side," Tricks replied, rolling her eyes.
 "Gotta lotta other stuff I could be doin'."

 "Like what?"
 Mush asked pointedly.
 "Not like you been runnin' around helpin' Denton lately."
 Though it was tempting fate with such sharp scissors so close to his head, Mush spit out what had been bugging him for the past two weeks.
-Since Mush's recovery, Tricks had been dodging Denton at every turn, opting to sell papers with Mush instead of going to work at The Sun.
+Since Mush's recovery, Tricks had been dodging Denton at every turn, opting to sell papers instead of going to work at The Sun.